 What determines if a road is regional?
 A Regional Road is defined as an arterial road which carries a significant amount of traffic, and has a connection to provincial highways or rural settlements, or to major commercial, industrial or institutional complexes.

-Link to a list of regional roads.
+List of regional roads.

 A regional permit is required for many types of road-related projects.
 For more information and application forms, visit our Road & Traffic Permits page or call 519-575-4558.

-Link to the Regional Transportation Master Plan (RTMP) which defines how our transportation system will grow and change in the coming decades.
+The Regional Transportation Master Plan (RTMP) which defines how our transportation system will grow and change in the coming decades.

-Link to details on guidelines and design standards for stakeholders working with the Region in planning roadways.
+Details on guidelines and design standards for stakeholders working with the Region in planning roadways.

-Link to future construction projects.
+Future construction projects.